NideverJoe/Crystal-Collector/README.md

 * Stones are randomly assigned numerical values that are hidden
 * User selects stones and attempts to achieve the target value.
 * Images and assets used are from the Pokemon franchise
+* Sounds are used to confirm input, and for victory/loss announcements.